wrong7/uikit-test/README.md

 ## Test
 Try to drag the elements shown in the canvas.
 Only one element will be dragged.
 Drag event fires anywhere in the canvas.

+## Test 2
+Zoom in and out to clip images contained within a fixed scrollable container